cosmicray96/learn_php/README.md

 ## A Pure PHP Forum Website

-there are users, who can makes posts, where each post heirarchical comment section!
+- there are users, who can makes posts, where each post has a hierarchical comment section!